Keyboard shortcuts

 A worked example — prophet

-A hypothetical forecasting agent, prophet, combining all five sustainability strategies and all three anti-abandonment patterns.
+A hypothetical forecasting agent, prophet, combining all five sustainability strategies, all three anti-abandonment patterns, and the self-replication and self-modification cycle.

 • Shape.
 Standalone organism (shape 2).
 Single- member TDX deployment; determinism via attestation.